AmirDonyadide/LayerAlterator/README.md

 - ✅ Automatically matches each raster to an attribute in the vector file
 - ✅ Reads simulation rules (`"pct"` or `"replace"`) from a JSON file
 - ✅ Clips output pixel values to a safe user-defined range (default: 0–1)
+- ✅ Validates land cover rules for sum constraints and mode consistency
+- ✅ Applies balancing logic for `"pct"` mode to maintain LC fraction totals
-- ✅ Skips rasters with no rule or missing attribute column
+- ✅ Skips rasters with `null` rules or missing vector attributes

 ---

 ## 📥 Input Files

-### 🗺️ Raster Layers
+### 🌍 Raster Layers

 - Format: `.tif` or `.tiff`
 - One file per covariate layer (e.g., `F_AC.tif`, `IMD.tif`, etc.)